 The 2017 program will be held at Illinois State University from June 5 to June 13.
 Enrollment is limited to 15 participants.
 Preference will be given to candidates who submit their application in first; however, the Katie School will make every effort to accept applicants from different states, with no more than two from the same state.
 Applicants not selected will be put on a waiting list in the event of cancellations.
-Deadline to apply is March 3, 2017.
+The deadline to apply is now closed.

 The program is free to Insurance Regulators except for travel expenses.
 Program tuition, meals, and lodging during the program are paid by the Insurance Regulators Education Foundation.